This page highlights key harms and misunderstandings about giving live animals as gifts for hunger relief.

 Our purpose here is to make the criticisms of these campaigns public and to encourage alternatives that are more effective and more compassionate.

-We examine the flaws in concept and practice with animal-gifting groups in general, which include organizations such as: Heifer International, OxFam, World Vision, Samaritan’s Purse, Christian Aid, Adra International, and many more.
+We examine the flaws in concept and practice with animal-gifting groups in general, which include organizations such as: Heifer International, OxFam, World Vision, Samaritan’s Purse, Christian Aid, Adra International, and more.

 We explain how animal-gifting programs mislead donors and harm recipients.